lightdock/lightdock.github.io/workshops/embo23/docking_challenge/index.md

 ## 1. Introduction

-Integrative structure modeling computationally combines data from multiple sources of information with the aim of obtaining structural insights that are not revealed by any single approach alone ((Braitbard, Schneidman-Duhovny & Kalisman, 2019)[https://doi.org/10.1146/annurev-biochem-013118-111429]).
+Integrative structure modeling computationally combines data from multiple sources of information with the aim of obtaining structural insights that are not revealed by any single approach alone ([Braitbard, Schneidman-Duhovny & Kalisman, 2019](https://doi.org/10.1146/annurev-biochem-013118-111429)).